utsavkarkee/photosync/docs/docs/developer/troubleshooting.md

 ### Running on Windows

-Running Immich on Windows can be frustrating and there are lots of ways it can go wrong.
+Running  Photosync  on Windows can be frustrating and there are lots of ways it can go wrong.
 Where possible we recommend using Docker on Linux.
-However, several people have had success running Immich on Windows using Docker via WSL2.
+However, several people have had success running  Photosync  on Windows using Docker via WSL2.

 ### NTFS Mounted Volumes